trevoreyre/autocomplete/docs/vue-component.md

   See the Pen <a href='https://codepen.io/trevoreyre/pen/GzbQem/'>Autocomplete default slot - @trevoreyre/autocomplete-vue</a> by Trevor Eyre
   (<a href='https://codepen.io/trevoreyre'>@trevoreyre</a>) on <a href='https://codepen.io'>CodePen</a>.
 </iframe>

+## default slot

+The default slot allows you to take full control of rendering for the entire component.
+Using [scoped slots](https://vuejs.org/v2/guide/components-slots.html#Scoped-Slots), you can access the following data in the slot.

+- `rootProps` - Object of attributes to `v-bind` on the root container element.
+- `inputProps` - Object of attributes to `v-bind` on the `input` element.
+- `inputListeners` - Event listeners to listen on the `input` element.
+- `resultListProps` - Object of attributes to `v-bind` on the `ul` element.
+- `resultListListeners` - Event listeners to listen on the `ul` element.
+- `results` - The list of results returned from your `search` function.
+- `resultProps` - A list of props for each result item.
+Each item in the list is an object of attributes that you can `v-bind` on your `li` element.

 ## Styling and customization